• Skip to primary navigation

 online triage service miiskin pro

-Boost patient acquisition: The Miiskin website and app are visited by thousands of patients in the U.S. every day; offer these patients care delivered by your practice.
+Boost patient acquisition: The Miiskin website is visited by 250,000 patients every day; offer these patients care delivered by your practice.

 Automate patient intake: Patients can fill out any intake forms, make payments and give consent via the Miiskin app.

-Offer efficient care delivery: Make routine visits more efficient with an asynchronous telehealth solution, reimbursable at a similar rate to in-person visits.
+Offer efficient care delivery: Triage patients, renew prescriptions and make routine visits more efficient with an asynchronous telehealth solution.

 LEARN MORE